sanger-archive/aker-flimsy/README.md

     ipconfig getifaddr en0

+(You can use the `--lims` argument to specify this url instead of editing the file.)

 Following that in the file there should be zero or more product specifications.
 Each one begins with the word "product" on a line on its own, and then key-value pairs indicating the properties of that product.

     PRODUCT